-Prominent members of the clergy who were not incumbents are included on the Rectors’ section here.
+Prominent members of the clergy who were not incumbents are included in the Rectors’ section here.

 This section gives general information about a number of families, who are listed alphabetically by the family surname below.

-One of the most famed of the headmasters of Bishop Vesey’s Grammar School, Charles was also a member of the congregation, and his memorial under the tower in the church testifies to an untimely and perhaps unpleasant death in 1842.
+One of the most famed of the headmasters of Bishop Vesey’s Grammar School, Charles was also a member of the congregation, and his memorial under the tower in the church testifies to an untimely death in 1842.
 His horse returned home without him and his body was later recovered.